MiguelSarraf/MVN/README.md

 ## Dependencies

-The only installation needed to run is Python3
+The simulators are coded in Python3, so Its obviously required the machine to have an Python3 interpreter.

+Besides that, the libraries used are:

+- os
+- subprocess

 ## Details